 Allocation of Accommodation

-As the Accommodation Office allocate on a first come first served basis, it is recommended that you apply for accommodation as soon as possible, even if you are awaiting funding confirmation.
-If you find that you are unable to obtain the necessary funding, you can let the Accommodation Office know and your application can be withdrawn.
-Once allocation takes place, it is hoped that the first batch of formal Offers of Accommodation, which guarantees accommodation, will be emailed in May/June.
+Once you have accepted your offer from Wolfson, you will be sent the Accommodation paperwork by e-mail.
+This paperwork consists of a Description of the Accommodation, rent information, Miscellaneous Charges, a map of the College grounds and an application form.
+It is recommended that you apply for accommodation as soon as possible, even if you are awaiting funding confirmation.
+If, at a later stage, you find that you are unable to obtain the necessary funding, you can let the Accommodation Office know and your application can be withdrawn.
+The College will consider all applications received by 30 April 2018 in a gathered field.
+We will notify you of the outcome of your application during the week commencing 4 June 2018.
+All students who are not offered accommodation at this point will be kept on a waiting list.
+Students who apply for accommodation after the deadline of 30 April 2018 will also be added to the waiting list.
 This process will continue throughout the summer until all accommodation has been leased.
 If you are unsuccessful in obtaining Wolfson accommodation you will be contacted and provided with alternative ways to look for accommodation.

 Students on one year courses, who may need accommodation over the summer, will be able to apply for a Summer Extension.
 This will include students in M Block, C Block and the Catherine Marriott Building who require accommodation past 30 June, but not for the entire summer.
 The paperwork for this will be available during the latter part of February, and completed forms will be kept on file until after the Ballot allocation is completed.